smoeding/puppet-mode/README.md

 --------

 1. Syntax highlighting
-2. Indentation and alignment of expressions and statements
+2. Indentation and alignment of parameter lists, expressions and statements
 3. Tag navigation (aka `imenu`)
 4. Cross-reference navigation (aka `xref`) to classes, defined types, data types or functions defined in other modules